kriszyp/xstyle/README.md

 * ext/widget - This module can instantiate widgets to be applied to elements that match a rule's selector.
 This is designed to instantiate widgets with the form of Widget(params, targetNode), and can be used to instantiate Dojo's Dijit widgets.
+* ext/meta - This provides metadata information about fields, including validation.

+## Validation and Metadata

+The `xstyle/ext/meta` module can be used to provide metadata information about fields, including validation.

 ## Widgets